Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Resonances from Space Charge

 From the optics design point of view, one should avoid tune quadrants with structure resonances in order to push the space charge limit in synchrotrons, especially if long-term storage during an accumulation plateau is required.
 Structure resonances driven by space charge can be categorised into mainly two types, viz.\ coherent instabilities and incoherent resonances due to periodic modulation of the space charge potential.
 The former, instabilities of coherent modes, have been shown in Ref.~\cite{PhysRevAccelBeams.24.024201} to be Landau damped in Gaussian beams for nonlinear orders -- only the envelope (second-order) instability remains.
 After the duration of a few synchrotron periods the envelope instability stop-band is entirely surrounded by the incoherent fourth-order resonance stop-band.
 Therefore, coherent phenomena are expected to be either absent or at least covered within the stop-bands reproduced by incoherent frozen space charge models.

 Following this argumentation, in this paper the FFSC model will serve to predict the extent of both internally (space charge) and externally (lattice / error) driven stop-bands.
-The predicted results will be confirmed and validated with extensive self-consistent PIC simulations for the duration of $\mathcal{O}(100)$ synchrotron periods.
+The predicted results will be confirmed and validated with extensive self-consistent PIC simulations for the duration of $\sim 100$ synchrotron periods.

-In absence of magnet field errors, beam loss mainly originates from space charge induced incoherent resonances.
-As illustrated in Ref.~\cite{absence-structure-resonances-sis100}, the design tune quadrant for heavy-ion beam production is clear of structure resonance induced beam loss up to order $n=6$.
-Structure resonances of lower than 6th order outside the design working point area are observed to induce beam loss in SIS100.
-On the other hand, the CERN PS has been shown to suffer from an 8th order (basic focusing period) structure resonance during the injection plateau \cite{PhysRevAccelBeams.23.091001}.
+In absence of magnet field errors, beam loss mainly originates from space-charge-induced incoherent resonances.
+As illustrated in Ref.~\cite{absence-structure-resonances-sis100}, the design tune quadrant for heavy-ion beam production is clear of structure-resonance-induced beam loss up to order $n=6$.
+Structure resonances of lower than 6${}^\text{th}$ order outside the design working point area are observed to induce beam loss in SIS100.
+On the other hand, the CERN PS has been shown to suffer from an 8${}^\text{th}$ order (basic focusing period) structure resonance during the injection plateau \cite{PhysRevAccelBeams.23.091001}.
 All in all, the usual incoherent resonance diagrams with structure resonances plotted up to at least $n=8$ should thus provide a good picture which tune areas are to be avoided, where resonances may affect Gaussian bunches stored during long injection plateaus in synchrotrons.

 The existing SIS100 correction magnets are not used in the present study, therefore the bare machine provides no further driving terms for externally driven resonances.
 In the absence of magnet errors there is only the space charge driven Montague difference resonance \cite{montague1968fourth} present in the tune quadrant, located around the $Q_x=Q_y$ coupling line.
 In order to compare the different space charge modelling approaches and their limitations, we will first focus on this simple but relevant example case.